Share this post on:

 They are often disengaged from the world around them and prefer to observe and understand rather than participate and work.

-INTPs are problem solvers, but once they have thought through a solution, they prefer to leave it to others to enact.
+INTPs are problem solvers, but once they have devised a solution, they prefer to leave it to others to implement.

 They constantly seek knowledge, approach situations objectively, and seek to understand.